 Select “ADACC02” (type “DAC” as a search term in the search bar if you have trouble finding it in the list),

-then click on “Try This IP”, just like you did for the EF16 SPI controller.
+Navigate to more info and then click on “Try Hard IP”, just like you did for the EF16 SPI controller.

 Do the same for “ACMPC01” (use search term “comparator”) and “ARCOC01” (use search term “oscillator”).
-For each of these IP blocks, click “Try This IP”; when you’re done, go back to MyLib and select all of them for synchronization.
+For each of these IP blocks, click “Try Hard IP”; when you’re done, you can find them in Library listing.

 Then go to Open Galaxy and complete the synchronizaton process as before.